 State exemption laws also vary depending on where you live.
 Those are important because they determine whether or not your personal property, such as your house or car, can be repossessed to compensate for the debt you owe.

-Bankruptcies stay on your credit report between 7 and 10 years, so it’s definitely something that takes a long time to recover from.
+Bankruptcies stay on your credit report for ten years, so it should always be considered a last resort.
 Before you even get to the possibility of a lawsuit or bankruptcy, check out the way to settle your debts so you don’t have to go down a litigious path.

 Settling Your Debts

 Now we know the two worst-case scenarios to avoid: lawsuits and bankruptcies.
-In order to do this, you can employ several strategies to settle your debts with collection agencies.
+To do this, you can employ several strategies to settle your debts with debt collectors.
 Read each one carefully to find out which ones might work best for your personal situation.

 They might take a little time and effort, but if you’re already this far down the path of debt, it’s time to take action so you can avoid more serious consequences like the ones we talked about above.